Kassian Bogatyrets: In Romanian Bukovina and second exile

-An Archpriest from 1929, he moved to the parish of Coțmani in 1930 (where he served until 1940), and was also tasked by Metropolitan Visarion Puiu with coordinating missionary activities at Nistru, Maramureș.
+An Archpriest from 1929, Bogatyrets moved to the parish of Coțmani in 1930 (where he served until 1940), and was also tasked by Metropolitan Visarion Puiu with coordinating missionary activities at Nistru, Maramureș.
 His work was supposed to ensure a tighter union between the parishes of Maramureș and Bukovina and to combat the influence of Ukrainian Greek Catholics.
 By 1931, Bogatyrets was involved in a direct dispute over political legitimacy with Zalozetsky-Sas.
 Bogatyrets found favor with the Romanian Bukovinian Constantin Isopescu-Grecul, who recognized him as "the true leader" and "a person of great character".
-His campaign for linguistic pluralism ended abruptly in April 1937, when the Diocesan Council ruled in favor of disciplinary sanctions for priests who took up languages other than Romanian in their sermons or at Sunday school.
+In mid-1931, he was serving on the presidium of the "Bukovina Russian Minority Organization", alongside Jevhen Kozak and B. Velihorschi.
+Together, the three men addressed a congratulatory telegram to Nicolae Iorga, who had been made Prime Minister of Romania, expressing a wish to join Iorga's National Union; they also noted that the Union was supportive of "ethnic [and] cultural rights" for the Rusyns, who shared the Romanians' history of persecution by the Austrians.
+Bogatyrets' campaign for linguistic pluralism ended abruptly in April 1937, when the Diocesan Council ruled in favor of disciplinary sanctions for priests who took up languages other than Romanian in their sermons or at Sunday school.
 However, in 1939, the Romanian state authorized Bogatyrets to receive and wear the Gold Cross of Merit, awarded by the Second Polish Republic.
+In June of that year, he lectured in Zastavna about the recently deceased Miron Cristea, the Patriarch of All Romania, and toasted to the health of King Carol II.

 In July 1940, following a Soviet ultimatum, the Romanian administration withdrew from northern Bukovina.
 Bogatyrets and another 131 parish priests of the Diocese stayed behind in Soviet territory, under a Russian Orthodox bishop, Damaskin (Malyuta).
 Bogatyrets declared himself a Ukrainian by nationality—although, according to the Rusyn researcher S. G. Sulyak, he only did so under pressure to conform with the Soviet policy on nationalities.
 In short time, the regime began nationalizing all Church property and stopped the payment of salaries, deporting some of the clergy to the Gulag.
 The priests complained and asked to be allowed back into the Romanian Church; the authorities responded by letting them leave the country.
 As a result, all but 22 of the parish priests crossed the border into Nazi Germany and Occupied Poland.